dotinceptionsai/team-aajk/README.md

 - tests: contains some unit tests
 - **train**: contains the scripts used to train the ML models
 - transcribe: contains the scripts used to transcribe the audio files using an existing service.

-- Run `poetry install` to install dependencies.
-Dependencies are listed in `pyproject.toml` and can be installed selectively by using one of the groups:
-  - `ml`: to train ML models use `poetry install --only main,ml`
-  - `scrape`: to run scraping code `poetry install --only main,scrape`
-  - `dev`: to run dev tools and unit tests also do `poetry install --only dev`
-  - `app`: to be able to run front-office application `poetry install --only main,app`
-  - `backoffice`: to be able to run the backoffice wizard application `poetry install --only main,ml,backoffice`